 One of the biggest misconceptions about Medicare is that it is self-financed by current beneficiaries through premiums and by future beneficiaries through payroll taxes.
 In fact, payroll taxes and premiums together only cover about half of the program’s cost.
 The rest is financed largely by general federal revenues.

 This budget explainer describes the Medicare program, how it is financed, what it pays for, what role it plays in financing American healthcare, and what is projected for the future.

+Medicare is a federal program that provides health insurance to people who are age 65 and older, blind, or disabled.
 Medicare consists of four program "parts," offering three types of health coverage:

-In FY 2017, the Medicare program cost $590 billion, about 15 percent of total federal government spending.
+In FY 2018, the Medicare program cost $583 billion, about 14 percent of total federal government spending.
 After Social Security, Medicare was the second largest program in the federal budget last year.

 In coming years, the Medicare program faces significant financial pressures.
 Although the growth of overall healthcare spending appears to have slowed over the past few years, federal costs are still expected to grow as a share of the economy over the next several decades, largely because of the retirement of the baby boomers, longer life expectancies, and a rate of growth in healthcare costs that exceeds the growth in the economy.